Serving all people by providing personalized health and wellness through exemplary care, education and research.

 A food allergy is when your immune system has a bad reaction to a certain food.
 This is different from a food intolerance, which does not affect the immune system.
 This is true even though some of the same signs may be present.

 Allergic symptoms may begin within minutes to an hour after eating the food.
+Symptoms can occur a bit differently in each person.
 Symptoms may include:

 If you think you have a food allergy, see your healthcare provider for a diagnosis.
 He or she will take your medical history and do a physical exam.
 The healthcare provider will do skin or blood tests or both to find out the exact diagnosis.
 These tests may include:

-At this time, there is no medicine available to prevent food allergy.
-The goal of treatment is to avoid the food that causes the symptoms.
+At this time, no medicine is available to prevent food allergy.
+The goal of treatment is to stay away from the food that causes the symptoms.

-If you have a food allergy, you should carry and know how to give yourself an epinephrine shot to treat emergency reactions.
-People with food allergy must be prepared to treat any accidental ingestion of the foods that cause the allergic reaction.
+If you have a food allergy, you should carry with you and know how to give yourself an epinephrine shot to treat emergency reactions.
+You must be ready to treat any allergic reaction caused by accidentally eating a food you are sensitive to.
+You need an emergency kit to stop severe reactions.
+Talk with your healthcare provider about what to do with the kit.

-There are medicines available to treat some symptoms of food allergy after the food has been eaten.
-These medicines may relieve rhinitis symptoms, gastrointestinal symptoms, or asthma symptoms.
+Medicines are available to treat some symptoms of food allergy after the food has been eaten.
+These medicines may ease nose and sinus symptoms, digestive symptoms, or asthma symptoms.

-Right now, there is no allergy shot treatment approved for the treatment of food allergies.
-However, research is ongoing.
-Strictly avoiding the allergy-causing food is the only way to prevent a reaction.
+Right now, no allergy shot treatment is approved to treat food allergies.
+But research is ongoing.
+Strictly staying away from the allergy-causing food is the only way to prevent a reaction.

 If you have one or more food allergies, dining out can be a challenge.
 However, it is possible to have a healthy and satisfying dining-out experience.
 It just means that you may have to plan ahead when you eat out.